-- 55. Economic use of the ocean has increased globally.
-Many countries are developing or have developed strategies for increasing maritime activities, such as renewable ocean energy, aquaculture, marine biotechnology, coastal tourism and seabed mining.
-These activities are regarded as growth sectors of the blue economy a term that can include environmentally sustainable shipping and fisheries.
-The distribution around the world of the economic benefits drawn from the ocean is still very uneven, however. - 56.
-Coastal communities play a key role in supporting all components of the ocean economy, as well as a range of social and cultural values, and all forms of coastal and marine management and governance.
+56. Coastal communities play a key role in supporting all components of the ocean economy, as well as a range of social and cultural values, and all forms of coastal and marine management and governance.
 Recognition of the limitations of top-down management approaches and increased understanding of the rights, tenures and traditional and indigenous customary uses of inshore marine environments have catalysed widespread recognition of the strength and sustainability of community-based management, or bottom-up, approaches to marine management.
 Community-based management recognizes local community stewardship, knowledge and practices in monitoring, assessing and managing marine resources and through participatory, collaborative governance structures led by or involving local communities and systems of authority.

-- 57. Aquaculture continues to expand faster than other types of food production.
+57. Aquaculture continues to expand faster than other types of food production.
 The major aquaculture producer in 2016 was China, with other major producers including India, Indonesia, Viet Nam and Bangladesh.
 China and Indonesia were the major producers of aquatic plants in 2016.
 More than 19 million people (32 per cent of all people employed in the sector) were engaged in fish farming, and 95.9 per cent of all aquaculture activities were being conducted in Asia.
 Remarkable improvements have been made in genetics and breeding, in relation to both finfishes and shrimps, and technological improvements in feeds, nutrition, health management and disease control are contributing to intensification, expansion and sustainability.
-Further sustainable growth will need to consider ongoing improvements to reduce environmental impacts, including those associated with disease and escapes. - 58.
 Further sustainable growth will need to consider ongoing improvements to reduce environmental impacts, including those associated with disease and escapes.

-Existing international commitments and calls for sustainable aquaculture development, such as in the Food and Agriculture Organization of the United Nations (FAO) Code of Conduct for Responsible Fisheries Bangkok Declaration and Strategy for Aquaculture Development Beyond 20009 and the Phuket Consensus of 2010, and the FAO Global Blue Growth Initiative for small island developing States, which includes the ecosystem approach to fisheries and aquaculture, are generally well aligned with the 2030 Agenda and will support the delivery of target 14.7. - 59.
-The rate of growth in the number of international tourists has continued at levels above the long-term rate.
+58. Further sustainable growth will need to consider ongoing improvements to reduce environmental impacts, including those associated with disease and escapes.7Existing international commitments and calls for sustainable aquaculture development, such as in the Food and Agriculture Organization of the United Nations (FAO) Code of Conduct for Responsible Fisheries^{5001,8}Bangkok Declaration and Strategy for Aquaculture Development Beyond 20009 and the Phuket Consensus of 2010,10 and the FAO Global Blue Growth Initiative for small island developing States,11 which includes the ecosystem approach to fisheries and aquaculture, are generally well aligned with the 2030 Agenda and will support the delivery of target 14.7.

+59. The rate of growth in the number of international tourists has continued at levels above the long-term rate.
 Collectively, some of the countries in South Asia and South-East Asia achieved a 119 per cent increase in inbound international tourist numbers between 2011 and 2017.
 Caribbean States, such as the Dominican Republic and Jamaica, have had growth rates of around 25 per cent, well above the regional average.
 The Middle East and North Africa have experienced relatively low growth in tourist numbers but substantial growth in tourist income, suggesting that the tourist industry is offering more upmarket experiences.
-Domestic tourism has grown at a similar rate to international tourism, with growth rates estimated at over 10 per cent per year in many Asia-Pacific countries, such as China, Malaysia and the Philippines, over the period 2011-2017. - 60.
-The coronavirus disease (COVID-19) pandemic has disrupted global trade and tourism extensively.
+Domestic tourism has grown at a similar rate to international tourism, with growth rates estimated at over 10 per cent per year in many Asia-Pacific countries, such as China, Malaysia and the Philippines, over the period 2011-2017.

+60. The coronavirus disease (COVID-19) pandemic has disrupted global trade and tourism, as well as fisheries and aquaculture extensively.
 This was particularly the case during 2020.
-Passenger traffic on ferries dropped significantly early in the year but, by August 2020, it was beginning to recover, while cruise ship activity plummeted and had yet to recover at the time the second Assessment was released.
+Passenger traffic on ferries dropped significantly early in the year

-7 Available from www.fao.org/fishery/docs/CDrom/aquaculture/a0805e/documents/Code%20of%20Conduct%20for%20Responsible%20Fisheries.pdf.
+7 Available from www.fao.org/fishery/docs/CDrom/aquaculture/a0805e/documents/

+Code%20of%20Conduct%20for%20Responsible%20Fisheries.pdf.